VR51/host-flash/README.md

 # How to Use Host Flash™
 Download Host Flash™ from GitHub, run the program, follow the on screen prompts to quickly configure the program and install your new hosts file block list.
 Custom settings automatically saved by Host Flash™ in realtime.

-- Download the program from https://github.com/VR51/host-flash/archive/master.zip
+- Download the program from https://github.com/VR51/host-flash/
-- Unzip host-flash-master.zip
-- Enter the directory 'host-flash-master'
+- You only need to download the file called `hostflash`
 - Run hostflash

 Programatically, that is

-`wget https://github.com/VR51/host-flash/archive/master.zip ; unzip host-flash-master.zip ; cd host-flash-master ; sh hostflash`
+`wget https://github.com/VR51/host-flash/archive/master.zip ; unzip host-flash-master.zip ; cd host-flash-master ; chmod u+x hostflash ; bash ./hostflash`

 To Run Host Flash™, either

-Ensure the script is executable they click to run:
+Ensure the script is executable then click to run:

 * Right-click > properties > Executable OR `chmod u+x hostflash`
 * click `hostflash`, or